Idealised 2-D viscoelastic loading problem in a square box¶

 # Set up function spaces - currently using the bilinear Q2Q1 element pair:

-V = VectorFunctionSpace(mesh, "Q", 2) # (Incremental) Displacement function space (vector)
+V = VectorFunctionSpace(mesh, "CG", 2) # (Incremental) Displacement function space (vector)

 S = TensorFunctionSpace(mesh, "DQ", 2) # (Discontinuous) Stress tensor function space (tensor)